MicrosoftDocs/quantum-docs/articles/concepts-qir.md

 - Operations in Q# (or any other quantum programming language) are represented by LLVM functionsn starting with the prefix __quantum__qis__.
 - Qubits are represented as pointers to a named opaque structure type called %Qubit.

-While the QIR for the `BellPair` operation is very simple, QIR inherits all of the capabilities of LLVM to express loops, conditionals, and other complex control flow.
+While the QIR for the `CreateBellPair` operation is very simple, QIR inherits all of the capabilities of LLVM to express loops, conditionals, and other complex control flow.
 QIR also inherits LLVM’s ability to express arbitrary classical computation.

 For more information, watch the Microsoft’s developer session from [the 2021 Q2B event](https://www.youtube.com/watch?v=nVy5BBDKxOU).

-## Why is Quantum Intermediate Representation important
+## Why is Quantum Intermediate Representation important?

 QIR is an essential tool when running quantum algorithms on real hardware.
 But even if you don't want to go that far and just want to develope algorithms at a more theoretical level, intermediate representations can play an important role.